Recommended Length: 3 Days

 Take a bus bound for Nikko Station from Shobu Yuransen Hatchakujo (stop 35) and get off at Futarasan Jinja Chugusi (stop 30).
 The trip takes about 7 minutes.

 Rising 2,486 meters above Lake Chuzenji is Mt.
 Nantai, one of Japan’s 100 Famous Mountains and the object of worship of Nikko Futarasan-jinja Shrine.
 Sub-shrine Chugushi is located at its base, and Okumiya at the top.
-There is a four-kilometer mountain trail leading up to the summit, open to hikers from May to October each year.
-The hike takes between three and four hours and is fairly tough, so it’s only recommended to experienced trekkers.
+There is a four-kilometer mountain trail leading up to the summit, open to hikers from April 25th to November 11th each year.
+The hike takes seven hours (round trip) and is fairly tough, so it’s only recommended to experienced trekkers.

 By bus